 Best Immigration Guide for Iranians with IRGC Military Service Applying to Australia

 If you are an Iranian male who completed mandatory military service in the Islamic Revolutionary Guard Corps and you are now applying for an Australian skilled visa, you are facing the single highest-stakes documentation challenge in the entire application.
-IRGC service triggers an automatic Amber MAL designation under Australia's Movement Alert List, extends ASIO security vetting to the upper range of 18-30 months, and requires a Form 1399 declaration that must establish one specific legal distinction: that your service was mandatory conscription, not voluntary membership.
-Getting this wrong — not wrong in a subtle way, but wrong in any of five specific and avoidable ways — can push your vetting timeline past 30 months or produce a character assessment outcome that no guide or agent can reverse.
+IRGC service can lead to enhanced scrutiny and requires a Form 1399 declaration that must establish one specific legal distinction: that your service was mandatory conscription, not voluntary membership.
+Complex cases can fall within the 12-30 month ASIO planning range.
+Getting this wrong — not wrong in a subtle way, but wrong in any of five specific and avoidable ways — can add months to vetting or produce a character assessment problem that no guide or agent can reverse.

 This page explains what you need to understand about the IRGC documentation challenge before you choose your resources and begin your application.